markcollinscope/BASH-UTILITIES-FOR-REUSE/README.md

 nb: bash functions 'return' values in one of two ways - either by echo-return (echoing a value) - in which case the calling script must use something like the following to pick up the return:
 ```
-VALUE=$(function)
+VALUE=$(fn)
 ```

-Alternatively they may 'return' values is using a 'return' statement explicity - return 0 or non-0.
+Alternatively they may 'return' values is using a 'return' statement explicity - either 0 or non-0.
 ```
 0 - will be evaluated as True in bash conditional statements
 Non-0 - will be evaluated as False in bash conditional statements.
-So:

 boolf() { return 1; }
-if boolf; then ... else ... fi
+if boolf; then
+	...
+else
+	...
+fi
 ```

-would execute the 'else' part of the bash 'if' expression.
+would execute the 'else' part of this 'if' expression.
-## The Source
+## Source Files and Overview of Content

 ### Summary of Functionality